 Step 5 – Communicating the Social Impact Measurements

-Finally, a crucial aspect of how to measure social impact is to present it effectively to the masses.
-Let’s face it if you collect mounds of data concerning a strategy that costs you a percentage of your revenue, only for it to be incomprehensible to the public would be a total waste.
+Finally, a crucial aspect of measuring social impact is effectively presenting it to the masses.
+If you collect mounds of data concerning a strategy that costs you a percentage of your revenue, only for it to be incomprehensible to the public would be a total waste.

 That’s why, once the measurement, data collection, and result compilation processes are complete, the next step is to create a comprehensive impact report.
 A company can publish this report with its annual progress report or release it individually.

-Mainly, it should include the company’s mission regarding social impact.
-It should also cover the measures the organization took, including the quantitative internal and external data about its effects on target communities.
+It should mainly include the company’s mission regarding social impact and the measures the organization took, including quantitative internal and external data about its effects on target communities.

-To maintain transparency, it is good to include both negative and positive outcomes in the impact reports.
+To maintain transparency, including negative and positive outcomes in the impact reports is good.
 This establishes a company’s identity as an organization that targets steady growth and values the impact it thrives for.

 Similarly, a clear representation of all aspects leaves less room for data loopholes and inconsistency in the final report.
 After that, the report should conclude with its plans to extend the social impact measurements in the current reporting period.